-The instructions below explain the process for connecting a heart rate monitor specifically.
-The same steps apply for other sensors with the exception of moistening electrodes for chest heart rate straps.
-After recording a workout with heart rate data or other sensor information it will appear on the app and website workout summary for that activity.
+The instructions below explain the process for connecting a Bluetooth heart rate monitor.
+After recording a workout with heart rate data, it will appear on the app and website workout summary for that activity.

 Step 1.
 Enable your phone's Bluetooth

 Go to your device's General Settings > Bluetooth.
 Turn Bluetooth ON.
 Do not attempt to pair from this screen.